MingYangLo/Mobile_Robotics/Mobile_Robotics_Final_Project/README.md

 ## Compiling and Installation
 For YOLACT, download the yolact_resnet50_54_800000.pth model from [YOLACT repo](https://github.com/dbolya/yolact) and put it in weights folder

-If compile with Ubuntu 18.04 or 20.04, should include the [random_numbers folder](https://github.com/ros-planning/random_numbers) which is also included [in this repository](https://github.com/MingYangLo/Mobile_Robotics/tree/main/Mobile_Robotics_Final_Project/random_numbers) for a successful compilation.
+While compiling with Ubuntu 18.04 or 20.04, should include the [random_numbers folder](https://github.com/ros-planning/random_numbers) which is also included [in this repository](https://github.com/MingYangLo/Mobile_Robotics/tree/main/Mobile_Robotics_Final_Project/random_numbers) for a successful compilation.

 The software is a standard catkin package.
 Make sure the package is on ROS_PACKAGE_PATH after cloning the package to your workspace.
 And the normal procedure for compiling a catkin package should work.
 ```